orsonteodoro/gcf2/README.md

 package.
 This should only be done for shared-lib packages without executables.
 It is assumed that these packages will link to an executable package that is or will be linked to UBSan or be CFIed.

-#### Pulseaudio can't record mic

-It depends on the security tradeoff.
-You can use LD_PRELOAD or unCFI more packages to get rid of missing symbols.
-This issue affects web browsers.
-Increased mitigation for a dependency of pulseaudio was favored resulting in a broken `pulseaudio -k`, so using `killall -9 pulseaudio` with the same user should be used instead.

 #### Perl modules